 Since being declared insolvent is a serious matter, it is important that you act on it as soon as you recognise the signs.
 Creditors, amongst which is HMRC, can seize control of your company so you will need to act quickly to avoid compulsory liquidation, administration or receivership.
 If you are having difficulties in determining whether or not it is time to call for help, consider the following warning signs of insolvency.

-Cash flow is the biggest warning sign you are likely to recognize.
+Cash flow is the biggest warning sign you are likely to recognise.
 If you are having trouble paying your creditors on time or in the amount due, it is likely to be that you are having problems with cash flow.
 Take a look at how you stand with your creditors and you may be able to discover if you are at risk of being insolvent or are already there!
 Things to look for might be:

 Creditors harassing you on a daily basis or the inability to get credit are two red flags which should alert you to the fact that your business is in distress.
 Your company may not yet be insolvent, but there is every indication that you soon will be if something isn’t done immediately!

 HMRC can be your biggest problem if you are late in reporting or in paying.
 They act quickly when there is any question as to whether or not a company is insolvent, which in turn can open up a whole new can of worms.
-Rather than be petitioned or penalized by HMRC or Companies House, it is better to take a look at your payment history and if you have reported as you should.
+Rather than be petitioned or penalised by HMRC or Companies House, it is better to take a look at your payment history and if you have reported as you should.
 PAYE not paid by the 19th of the following month can quickly bring the bailiffs to your door.
 Are you filing your company accounts in a timely manner with Companies House and have you filed your annual return?
 If not, this is a warning sign to be aware of!

 Sometimes it is impossible to pay your bills because your company is not being paid on time.
 If your debtors are not making payments as they should, your business will likely be suffering from a lack of cashflow as mentioned above.
 This has a domino effect because you aren’t being paid, your creditors will not be paid.